 Redmount lifts are designed to give many years of service in professional garages even with heavy usage.
-As a testament to this there are Redmount 2 post lifts out there across Ireland and the UK that have been faithfully serving our customers for over a decade and still working like new.
+As a testament to this there are Redmount 2 post lifts out there across Ireland and the UK that have been faithfully serving our customers for almost 20 years and are still working like new.
 The key to this, like any piece of machinery is proper maintenance.

 Tighten the cables

 The most common advice we have to give is to tighten the steel cables.

 Over time, the steel cables stretch - this is natural and to be expected.
 The ends of the steel cables are fitted with threaded bar to allow for adjustment.
 When a steel cable becomes slack it can cause issues, some immediately apparent and others that appear over time.
 There is no exact measurement for the tension of the steel cables but a good rule is if you can make them touch when you squeeze them by hand they need tightening.
 Ideally there should be no more than 1/2" of deflection of each cable.

 Lubricating your lift is also important.
 There are many points on a lift that should be kept greased, the chain pulley, cable pulley shafts, lock mechanisms and the lifting carriage sliders.

 Keeping your lift clean prevents damage and helps you spot issues sooner.
 A visual inspection is much easier to complete if you haven’t got to fight through layers of dirt, grime and grease.
 If you keep the lift clean you can be sure there is nothing that could cause the lift to stop.
 It's good to run the lift daily without a vehicle on it to ensure the locks and other mechanisms are working correctly.